Human Misperception of Generative-AI Alignment: A Laboratory Experiment: Experimental Results

 \subsection{Descriptive Statistics}

-Out of 300 subjects who participated in the experiment, 62.7\% identified as women, 35.3\% identified as men, and the rest did not provide an answer.
+Out of 300 subjects who participated in the main experiment, 62.7\% identified as women, 35.3\% identified as men, and the rest did not provide an answer.
 Subjects' average age was 37 (s.d.
 13).
 Consistent with our requirement that subjects live in the U.S., the majority of subjects were born in the U.S., with 64\% identifying as White, 14\% identifying as Black, 7.7\% identifying as Asian, and the rest identifying as mixed or as belonging to other racial groups.

-\cref{fig:survey_results} summarizes the subjects' answers to the survey questions regarding their exposure, usage, and attitudes towards GenAI (administered at the end of the study, after the subjects have completed the choice tasks and prediction tasks). \cref{fig:survey_results}(a) shows that, on average, subjects report using GenAI two days in a typical week. \cref{fig:survey_results}(b) displays the percentages of subjects who have used various GenAI models at least once before.
-The survey also asked the subjects whether they agree that GenAI makes decisions similar to those of humans, and whether they agree that GenAI makes better decisions than humans.
+\cref{fig:survey_results} summarizes the subjects' answers to the survey questions regarding their exposure, usage, and attitudes towards GenAI (administered at the end of the study). \cref{fig:survey_results}(a) shows that, on average, subjects report using GenAI two days in a typical week. \cref{fig:survey_results}(b) displays the percentages of subjects who have used various GenAI models at least once before.
+The survey also asked the subjects whether they agree that GenAI makes decisions similar to those of humans and whether they agree that GenAI makes better decisions than humans.
 Figures~\ref{fig:survey_results}(c) and (d) show the distributions of responses.
-The results reveal considerably heterogeneous attitudes among subjects, though few hold extreme views on either statement.
+The results reveal considerable heterogeneity in attitudes among subjects, though few hold extreme views on either statement.

 \cref{tab:task_responses_summary} summarizes the distributions of subjects' choices and predictions, along with the average choices by GPT-4o.
 For ease of comparison, we also reproduce the average responses among the Amazon Mechanical Turk (MTurk) subjects in \citet{Yariv} whenever they are available.
 The table shows that subjects exhibit substantial variations in their choices and predictions.
 Additionally, the average responses in our Prolific subject pool are similar to those documented among MTurk users in \citet{Yariv}.
+Another persistent pattern is that GenAI makes more generous choices than humans in dictator games, consistent with the finding in \citet{mei2024turing}.